vancouvercodingschool/code-102-guide/curriculum/class-02/README.md

 # The Coder's Computer

 > The computer is a bicycle for the mind.
+>
 > —Steve Jobs

 ## Learning Objectives

-- Students will configure their computers for professional software development, setting up a command line interface (Terminal) and installing VS Code and git.
+- Students will configure their computers for professional software development, setting up a command line interface (Terminal) and installing VS Code, git, NodeJS, npm, and more.
 - Students will be able to articulate the benefits of writing code in a code editor as opposed to general-purpose document creation software.
 - Students will navigate folders and create files from the command line, while verifying their work in the operating system's GUI file explorer.

 ### Topic Notes

-- Computer Setup
-  - Configuration prep
+- Review of previous class
+  - Share your learning
-  - Install-fest lab!
+- Developer Tools
-- Coder's tools
+  - Text Editor
   - Terminal
+- Discussion Exercise
-  - Git
+  - Installfest!
-  - VS Code
+  - Operating Systems
+  - Lab: Install and Configure

-See class slides and assignments for details.
+See class slides and assignments for further details.